 Scan the code to test yourself and get the correct answers on Almanahj.

-كويز تفاعلي: Atomic and Nuclear Physics Review
+كويز تفاعلي: 18 Questions: Atomic and Nuclear Physics Review

 This document contains a series of multiple-choice questions focusing on atomic structure, Bohr's model, and nuclear physics concepts.
 Topics covered include isotopes, nuclear notation, nucleon properties, strong nuclear force, mass defect, and binding energy calculations.